 “I am not, nor ever will be your dear, thankfully.
 Now please wait there while I get my rifle!”
 She shouted at them, turning towards the gate.
 She hadn’t taken three steps when she heard a snort of anger, and the sound of two horses riding off.
 With haste.

-“Annie!
+“Anna!
 You weren’t really going to shoot at them, were you?”
 Josiah sounded breathless and shocked.

 Don’t know.
 Maybe.

-A wave of exhaustion fell on Annie’s shoulders.
+A wave of exhaustion fell on Anna’s shoulders.
 She was tired of endlessly battling.
 All she wanted was to find the truth.

-“This was Jakob’s land.
+“This was Jacob’s land.
 He died, thinking it was still going to be his, and mine.
 Me selling now would be admitting defeat, Josiah, don’t you see?
-I cant do it.
-I wont do it.”
+I can’t do it.
+I won’t do it.”

-Annie refused to cry as she walked back to the house, and back to the endless chores that she had waiting for her.
+Anna refused to cry as she walked back to the house, and back to the endless chores that she had waiting for her.

 Chapter 6